PEI-MotionSuit/microsite/my-website/docs/SystemInformation/use_cases.md

 **Main Flow:**
 1. User opens the MotionSuit app or web dashboard.
 2. System displays the login screen.
-3. User enters credentials (email/username and password).
+3. User enters credentials (email and password).
 4. System validates the credentials in the database.
 5. If authentication succeeds:
-    - The system loads the appropriate dashboard based on user role (User / Researcher / Administrator).
+    - The system loads the appropriate dashboard based on user role (User / Researcher).
+    - There is only one Admin and it is already created.
+    - If the user is a researcher, they will need Admin approval to enter the app.
 6. Session token is generated and stored securely for the current session.